-Etherface-1 is a video input device that converters HDMI, DisplayPort or SDI video signals and transmits them over an optical fibers connection to input card MDI-10 of the MDM.
-It parallel to the video connection a USB (HID) connection can be established to use the KVM functionality.
+Etherface-1 is a video input device that converts HDMI, DisplayPort or SDI video signals and transmits them over an optical fiber connection to the input card MDI-10 of the MDM.
+Parallel to the video connection, a USB (HID) connection can be established to use the KVM functionality.

-The advantage of the fibre optical connection is the galvanic isolated and to transfer video signals over longer distances (up to 1Km).
+The advantage of the optical fiber connection is the galvanic isolation and the transfer of video signals over longer distances (up to 1Km).